sveltejs/kit/README.md

 npm i -g pnpm
 ```

-...then install this repo's dependencies:
+...then install this repo's dependencies...

 ```bash
 pnpm i
 ```

-...then build SvelteKit
+...then build SvelteKit and the other packages:

 ```bash
 pnpm build
 ```

-(This will also have the effect of building all the packages.)

 You should now be able to run the [examples](examples) by navigating to one of the directories and doing `pnpm dev`.